elunna/hackem/hackem_changelog.md

 #### Rogues

 - Rogues get scrolls of teleport and gold detection (2 each) and oilskin sack
-- Rogues also get darts; 30% that they are replaced with a pistol and bullets.
+- Rogues also get darts; 30% chance that they are replaced with a pistol and bullets.
 - new trainable skill known as 'thievery', which allows the rogue to pickpocket a target and steal items from their inventory (must be bare-handed to use, press shift + f and then a movement key in the direction of the target).
 - If the target is peaceful, there is a chance the target will not notice depending on the players' skill in thievery.
 - Critical strike from behind works while twoweaponing.
+- Grimtooth is the first sacrifice gift for Rogues.

 #### Samurai